 TV?
 No Problem

-A lot of people have a TV above the mantel and that creates a decorating challenge.
-This mantel shows that you can place smaller items at the edge of the TV screen and then put larger, taller items on the sides.
-Always vary the heights of everything on your mantel to create a nicer flow.
+Having a TV above the mantel poses a decorating challenge for many folks.
+Yet, this mantel arrangement demonstrates a clever approach: position smaller items at the edges of the TV screen and flank it with larger, taller items on both sides.
+The key here is to consistently vary the heights of all the elements on your mantel to craft a more pleasing and seamless visual flow.

 Simplify your Style